zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 These tags control the behaviour of the connection:

 * authorization-code-lifetime: sets the lifetime of the authorization code.
-The default is 600.
+The default is 600 seconds.
 * refresh-token-lifetime: sets the interval the token is refreshed.
-The default value is 14400s that represents 6 hours
+The default value is 14400 seconds that represent 6 hours.
 * id-token-lifetime: sets the lifetime of the id token.
-The default value os 3600s that represents one hour
+The default value os 3600 seconds that represents one hour.
 * short-lived-access-token-lifetime: sets the short-lived access token lifetime
 * long-lived-access-token-lifetime: sets the long-lived access token lifetime

 ```